Scorchius-dev/velocity-customs/README.md

 ## 🤖 AI Use Declaration

-Portions of this project were created with assistance from AI tools.
-Google Gemini was used for code generation, troubleshooting, and providing example solutions during development.
-ChatGPT was used for refining written content, structuring documentation, and offering general development guidance.

-All final decisions, implementation details, and code integration were performed by the project author.
+While the initial HTML boilerplate was written manually, AI tools played a supporting role in generating content, structuring sections, and providing development guidance.
+Google Gemini was used for code suggestions and troubleshooting, and ChatGPT assisted with written content refinement and documentation.
+AI helped streamline the workflow and allowed more focus on design and user experience.
+All final code implementation and project decisions were made by the project author.

 ---